Hughenden is on Window Wednesday this week

-With the gorgeous weather this weekend we decided to make the most of it (and our National Trust membership) and head to a property we haven’t been to before: Hughenden Manor in Buckinghamshire.
+With the gorgeous weather recently we decided to make the most of it (and our National Trust membership) and head to a property we haven’t been to before: Hughenden Manor in Buckinghamshire.
 Not only is the house steeped in political history due to it being the home of former British Prime Minister, Benjamin Diserali from 1848 to 1881, but during the second world war the property was the secret base for Operation Hillside that saw the hand drawing of maps from photographs taken by RAF reconnaissance flights.

 As well as being situated in a stunning location with a formal garden, there is a recently restored kitchen garden with fruit and veg for sale, Sitting a short walk from the house there is also an unusual ice house that was used as a dark room for the development of those secret photographs which gives a real insight into how clandestine the operation was and how life for the personnel living at the house during the war might have been.